Universal-Team/Universal-Manager/README.md

 **CREDITS!**

-Main Developer: VoltZ
+Main Developer: Universal-Team!

 Big Thanks to:

-Helpers: Epicpkmn11, FlameKat53!

 DevkitARM and Libctru: devkitPro/Wintermute, Fincs and Smealum!

 PP2D: Bernardo Giordano!
+[Now modified as voltlib by VoltZ!]

 Based on the TWiLightMenu-Updater, made by RocketRobz and Epicpkmn11!